ern0/shrinkshot/README.md

 # ShrinkShot

-A simple CLI tool to detect and cut out empty areas of an image (screenshot) in order to make them smaller without resizing their content.
+A simple CLI tool to detect and cut out empty areas of an image (screenshot) in order to make it smaller without resizing its content.

 ## Features